Don Harris (journalist): Death

 That afternoon, Harris and the rest of the delegation traveled by Temple dump truck to the nearby Port Kaituma airstrip to depart for Georgetown.
 While attempting to board a twin-engine Otter airplane, a group of Temple members drove a red tractor pulling a trailer toward the airplane on which Harris was departing.
 "There might be violence," Harris half-jokingly said, and asked Bob Brown to take pictures.

 Bob Brown began filming the armed Peoples Temple members as they approached, and continued filming them as they then opened fire on his unarmed party.
 As Brown filmed the shooters, they murdered him.
 Harris died in the attack, along with Ryan, Brown, San Francisco Examiner photographer Greg Robinson and defecting Temple member Patricia Parks.
 The murder of Congressman Ryan was the first and only murder of a member of Congress in the line of duty in the history of the United States.

 Later that same day, 909 inhabitants of Jonestown, 276 of them children, died of apparent cyanide poisoning, mostly in and around a pavilion.
 This resulted in the greatest single loss of American civilian life in a non-natural disaster until the September 11, 2001, attacks.

-Harris was survived by a wife, Shirley; two daughters, Claire and Lauren; and a son, Jeffrey who, following in his father's footsteps, is now a reporter in Spokane, WA for KXLY-TV.
+Harris was survived by a wife, Shirley; two daughters, Claire and Lauren; and a son, Jeffrey who, following in his father's footsteps, is now a reporter in for KXLY-TV in Spokane, Washington.
 The family lived in Woodland Hills, California, a suburb of Los Angeles.